raniejade/kspec/README.md

 }
 ```

-## Runner
-Currently only a JUnit 4 Runner is provided.
-Make sure to annotate your test classes with `@RunWith(JUnitKSpecRunner::class)`.

 ## Usage
+### Console Runner
+TODO
 ### Gradle
+Currently you need to use a `JUnit4 Runner` to be able to run specs with gradle.
+Make sure to annotate your test classes with `@RunWith(JUnitKSpecRunner::class)`.
 ```gradle
 repositories {
     jcenter()